Kayzmo/Bikesharingproj/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

-The data to be analyzed is here https://divvy-tripdata.s3.amazonaws.com/index.html
+The data to be analyzed is here https://divvy-tripdata.s3.amazonaws.com/index.html I will be using R to analyse and visualize the data